rust-lang/rust-forge/src/release/triage-procedure.md

 - [S-blocked-closed] - Closed because resolving the block is expected to take a long time
 - [S-inactive-closed] - Closed due to inactivity
-- [S-experimental] - An experimental PR that likely shouldn't be triaged.
+- [S-experimental] - An experimental PR that shouldn't be triaged.
   [S-waiting-on-author] used to be used for this, but [S-experimental] communicates that the PR is work-in-progress.